Eduac/Scriptoria/README.md

 Name
 ----
+Some ideas for the name:

-*The Open Scriptorium* ?
+*The Open Scriptorium*
+*Scriptorium*

 Why use Revision Control Systems for Open Science?
 --------------------------------------------------
 RCS keeps the full history of the documents, identify which user is responsible for which change, are safe, makes it easy to fork and modify scientific output.
 It *was* made for collaboration after all.
 Also, websites like github, bitbucket, and gitorious allow users to post "Issues", essentially a sophisticated and transparent form of peer-review, that can happen either *during* or *after* the writing of the manuscript.

 Aim of This Project
 -------------------